Olongapo: Japanese occupation

-Reconstruction and rehabilitation
+Postwar era

-Shortly after the war was over, the Philippines was granted independence.
+In 1946, the Philippines was granted independence.
 Olongapo was one of the principal naval bases retained by the United States.
-The Navy started to rebuild the town after the hostilities ceased.
+The Navy started rebuilding the town after hostilities ceased.
 Olongapo was built on a new undeveloped site a couple of miles north of its former location.
 The prewar town site became part of the base.

 The first few years after the war were difficult for the new town, as everything in the new Olongapo was damaged.
 There were no electric power and no drainage system.
 The water supply and sanitation facilities were inadequate, and streets were unpaved.
 Gradually, Olongapo evolved into a new community: new businesses were established, housing projects were planned and civic facilities were restored.